apiobuild/platform/content/blog/create-an-online-store-for-free.md

 tags: ["chopin", "waitress", "telescope", "announcement", "ecommerce", "online-store", "google", "sheets"]
 ---

 Are you looking for free and easy way to setup your online store?
-We have a solution for you.
-Introducing <a href="https://telescope.apiobuild.com/app/chopin" target="_blank">Chopin by apio </a>, a simple online store creator that allows you to configure your online store in a few clicks for free.
-Try today to start selling your products online.
+We have a solution for you - introducing <a href="https://telescope.apiobuild.com/app/chopin" target="_blank">Chopin by apio </a>: a simple online store creator that allows you to configure your online store in a few clicks for free.
+Try now to start selling your products online.

 ## Current Solutions for Online Store